Thursday, 22 November 2018

 Dr. Tatiana Jelihovsky being granted a Certificate of Appreciation 1954-2000.

-Gabriel & Miss Solway chat during a Christmas party (1988 probably).
+Gabriel & Miss Clarice Solway chat during a Christmas party (probably 1988).

 Anatomical Pathology 1989 Christmas party - RPAH